A/B Testing for Recommender Systems in a Two-sided Marketplace: Empirical Evaluation

 \section{Empirical Evaluation}

+We analyze various aspects of the design inaccuracy in Section \ref{subsection: impact of alpha}, followed by an analysis of the treatment effect estimation error with specific rank to response functions in Section \ref{subsection: comparison}.
+We conclude this section by sharing our experience of implementing $UniCoRn$ in a large-scale edge recommendation application for one of the largest social networks with 750+ million members, demonstrating the scalability of our algorithm.

-We create a simulated environment with $L = 100$ positions to generate data for the empirical evaluation of $UniCoRn(P_0, P_1, \alpha)$ (in short, $UniCoRn(\alpha)$).
+For Sections \ref{subsection: impact of alpha} and \ref{subsection: comparison}, we create a simulated environment with $L = 100$ positions to generate data for the empirical evaluation of $UniCoRn(P_0, P_1, \alpha)$ (in short, $UniCoRn(\alpha)$).
 First, we compare the design accuracy and the cost of the variants of $UniCoRn(\alpha)$ based on a number of values of $\alpha$.
 Next, we compare the performances of $UniCoRn(\alpha)$ for $\alpha \in \{0, 0.2, 1\}$, the counterfactual ranking method of \cite{HaThucEtAl20} (we will refer to this as $HaThucEtAl$) and a modified version of $OASIS$ \cite{NandyEtAl20} for estimating the average treatment effect.
 To the best of our knowledge, these are the only existing methods that do not require the underlying network to be known a priori.
 We implemented\footnote{Code is available in the supplementary material.} the Algorithms in \texttt{R}.
-We conclude this section by sharing our experience of implementing $UniCoRn$ in a large-scale edge recommendation application for one of the largest social networks with 750+ million members, demonstrating the scalability of our algorithm.